Mila Tupper Maynard: Nevada

 In 1893, the Maynards served as pastors of the Unitarian Church in Reno, Nevada.
 While living in Reno, Tupper Maynard taught religious courses at the University of Nevada, established a choir, and administered to patients at the Hospital for the Care of the Indigent Insane.
 Her services at the hospital led to an appointment by the Nevada governor to attend the Congress of the National Prison Association (now known as the American Correctional Association).
 She continued providing twice-weekly lectures and numerous socialist-themed lectures.
 Her topics included property rights, prison reform, government involvement in religious education, and women's and children's rights.

 While living in Reno, she began to write extensively on the women's suffrage movement.
 She addressed the Nevada State Assembly on February 11, 1895, on women's suffrage.
 Although the assembly rejected a women's suffrage bill soon after her speech, lawmakers later revived the amendment and the Nevada State Senate and Assembly ultimately passed it.
 Shortly after her landmark speech to the Assembly, Tupper Maynard provided pastoral care for Alice Hartley, who had been arrested on murder charges.
 She had killed her lover, Reno banker M.D.
 Foley, after he abandoned her and their baby.
 Most of Tupper Maynard's congregation and the local community objected to Tupper Maynard’s attention to Hartley, asserting that her actions condoned murder and the woman’s lifestyle as a "fallen woman".
 Tupper Maynard's colleagues from other faiths criticized her for appearing to sympathize with a criminal.

 Utah and Colorado

 The criticism prompted the Maynards to leave for Salt Lake City to serve the First Unitarian Church.
 They later became associated with the People's Temple in Denver.
 She wrote "The Wider Selfhood" articles in the Rocky Mountain News, and also served as editorial writer on the Rocky Mountain News and the Denver Times staff.
-She was the author of Walt Whitman—Poet of the Wider Selfhood.
+She was the author of Walt Whitman The Poet of the Wider Selfhood.